intel-analytics/ipex-llm/python/nano/example/pytorch/inference_pipeline/resnet/README.md

 ## Results

-You can find the result for inference as follows:
+It will take about 10 minutes to run inference optimization.
+Then you can find the result for inference as follows:
 ```
 accleration option: original, latency: 133.7490ms, accuracy: 0.9890
 accleration option: fp32_ipex, latency: 102.1587ms, accuracy: 0.9890